sbmaruf/sbmaruf_website_source/content/talk/mBART/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Center"
 +++

+This talk goes though the pretraining objectives of seq2seq architecture.
+It also discusses, how mBART is different from pretraining of XLM and it's derivatives?

 <!-- {{% alert note %}}
 Click on the **Slides** button above to view the built-in slides feature.